 After Tremlett was available again, Priya and I both moved over and introduced ourselves and got autographs.
-I told him how much I loved the Wayfaring Warlocks.
-Then there was a bit of an awkward pause, during which Priya and I looked at each other and realized that other than that, we didn’t really know what to say.
+I told him how much I loved the Leaping Toadstools.
+Then there was a bit of an awkward pause, during which Priya and I looked at each other and realised that other than that, we didn’t really know what to say.
 I would have loved to ask him something, but I didn’t know what.
 I was sure we had come across as extremely silly to him, but fortunately he showed no annoyance at this and was very friendly.
 We both thanked him, then someone else came up to talk to him and we stepped away.

 Priya and I spent the next five minutes giddily discussing our luck at meeting Damian Tremlett; Priya told me she would proudly hang the autographed piece of parchment on the wall in her dormitory.
 I thought I’d hide mine so none of my friends would take it.